Finiteness of pointed maps to moduli spaces of polarized varieties: Introduction

+This dimension drop statement in Theorem \ref{thm:dimension_drop_intro} is a consequence of a more general result pertaining to pseudohyperbolic varieties of log-general type; see Theorem \ref{thm:dimension0b}.
+Moreover, this bound can not be improved.
+For example, if $U$ is a product of curves $C\times \ldots \times C = C^{\dim U}$, then $\mathrm{Hom}^{nc}(C,U)$ contains $C^{\dim U-1}$.
+On the other hand, if $C$ is the base space of a non-isotrivial smooth proper family of curves of genus at least two, then $U$ is the base space of a family of canonically polarized varieties with quasi-finite moduli map.

+We note that the dimension drop result (Theorem \ref{thm:dimension_drop_intro}) plays a crucial role in recent work on (not necessarily pointed) non-rigid subvarieties of the moduli space of canonically polarized varieties; see \cite[Section~6]{Chenetal}.

-\begin{con} Throughout this paper, the base field is $\CC$.
-A variety is a finite type separated irreducible reduced scheme over $\mathbb{C}$.
-A point of a variety is a closed point.
-If $U$ is a variety, then $U^{\an}$ denotes the associated complex-analytic space \cite[\S 12]{SGA1}. \end{con}
+\begin{con} The base field is $\CC$ throughout.
+A variety is a separated irreducible reduced quasi-projective scheme.
+A point on a variety is a closed point of the scheme.
+If $V$ is a locally finite type scheme over $\mathbb{C}$, we also write $V$ for its associated complex space $V^{an}$ \cite[\S 12]{SGA1} unless emphasis is needed. \end{con}

+\begin{ack} The first-named author is grateful to Kenneth Ascher and Behrouz Taji for helpful discussions on boundedness and to Stefan Kebekus for useful discussions. \end{ack}